 Benefits of Hair Restoration In Houston

 Dr. Jezic is a masterful physician.
 He can provide hair restoration solutions that get to the root of your issues and promote natural, enduring results.
-And he can do so for only $4.50 per graft.
+And he can do so for as low as $4.50 per graft.

 Here at Houston Hair Transplant Center, we can minimize or maximize the number of grafts required by using the most advanced technology available.
 ATERA FUE streamlines the transplant process, requiring fewer grafts than older, less efficient techniques.
 Couple the lower number of grafts with the inexpensive cost per graft and you are looking at savings of $2,000 to $3,000!
 Moreover, we offer 0% financing to make it easier for you to pay for the procedure.